SpitFire-666/AndroidThemes/README.md

 - Windows 2000 grey: ```D4D0C8``` / R212, G208, B200

 ## Windows XP Theme
+Finally, an OS that has most of the icons I need, out of the box!
 - Font: ```TAHOMA.TTF```, size 8.
 Note that modern Tahoma is different - so here's a conversion of the original Win2k Tahoma: https://github.com/SpitFire-666/AndroidThemes/blob/main/Tahoma-Win2k.ttf
 - Wallpaper: BLISS.JPG
 - WinXP "Grey": ```FBFBFC```